edogambacorta/swiss-real-estate-app/memory-bank/techContext.md

 1. Environment variables are loaded at application start
 2. SwissPropertyAgent is initialized with error handling for API keys
+3. SwissCitiesDatabase is initialized with pre-populated city information
-3. User inputs are collected through the Streamlit UI
+4. User inputs are collected through the Streamlit UI
+5. City overview is fetched from SwissCitiesDatabase or fallback methods
-4. Property search is performed using the Firecrawl API with error handling
+6. Property search is performed using the Firecrawl API with error handling
-5. Property analysis is conducted using the OpenAI API with error handling
-6. Results or error messages are displayed to the user in the Streamlit interface
+7. Results or error messages are displayed to the user in the Streamlit interface

 ## Error Handling

 - Comprehensive error handling is implemented throughout the application
 - API-related errors (missing keys, invalid keys, API call failures) are caught and reported to the user
 - User-friendly error messages are displayed in the Streamlit interface
+- Fallback methods are implemented for city information when not found in SwissCitiesDatabase

-This structure ensures a separation of concerns, maintains security best practices for handling API keys, and provides a robust error handling system for a better user experience.
+This structure ensures a separation of concerns, maintains security best practices for handling API keys, provides a robust error handling system, and incorporates a local database for improved performance and reliability in retrieving city information.